engineer613/file2gpio/README.md

   [8 bit GPIO value2] [32 bit Hold Duration Value2]
   ...

-- While the hold duration is specified in the assessment as a value in microseconds, values in seconds are used for this project, using `sleep()`  so the GPIO writes are more apparent.
+- While the hold duration values are specified in the assessment in microseconds, values in seconds are used for this project, using `sleep()`  **to make the GPIO writes are more apparent**.
 They can just as easily be implemented at microsecond precision using `usleep()` or even at nanosecond precision using `nanosleep()`

 ### BeagleBone Black